 Below are some of the budget highlights we are following for MIAF.
 Many of these issues are identical and should be agreed to in the first pass.
-Some are very different and we will be monitoring these during the conference.
+Some are very different, and we will be monitoring these during the conference.
+We will report the final budget line items once the budget is finalized.